superfly/docs/flyctl/cmd/flyctl_apps.md

-The `apps` commands focus on managing your Fly applications.
-Start with the `create` command to register your application.
-The `list` command will list all currently registered applications.
+The APPS commands focus on managing your Fly applications.
+Start with the CREATE command to register your application.
+The LIST command will list all currently registered applications.

 ## Usage
 ~~~
 flyctl apps [command] [flags]
 ~~~